nesquena/rabl/README.md

 ## Overview ##

-The quick idea here is that you can use RABL to generate JSON and XML API based on any arbitrary data source.
-With RABL, the data is expected to come primarily from a model (ORM-agnostic) and the representation of the API output is described in the view with a simple ruby DSL.
-This allows you to keep your data separate from the JSON or XML you wish to output.
+You can use RABL to generate JSON and XML based APIs from any ruby object.
+With RABL, the data typically is derived primarily from models (ORM-agnostic) and the representation of the API output is described within a view template using a simple ruby DSL.
+This allows you to keep your data separated from the JSON or XML you wish to output.

 Once you have installed RABL (explained above), you can construct a RABL view template and then render the template from your Sinatra, Padrino or Rails applications from the controller (or route) very easily.
 Using [Padrino](http://padrinorb.com) as an example, assuming you have a `Post` model filled with blog posts, you can render an API representation (both JSON and XML) by creating a route:

 ```ruby
 # app/app.rb